 The difference between online payment types

 Most people can hardly remember a time when credit cards were accepted via a handheld puncher, but not long ago those same hunks of plastic were entirely divorced from the digital world, at least from the consumer’s perspective.
 Since online payment systems often use credit cards as the primary payment tool, hard plastic and digital payments seem inseparable.
-Thankfully, most online payment platforms go beyond accepting just credit and debit cards.
+Thankfully, most online payment platforms go beyond just accepting credit cards and debit cards.
 In fact, plenty of these platforms offer direct transfers between bank accounts, circumventing credit and debit cards entirely.

 While either payment type has associated risks, both types are providing new and enhanced safety and security solutions.
 Online payments, for example, are increasingly dependent on biometric identification, especially on mobile devices.
 These enhanced security features typically require a fingerprint or other physical identification before processing a payment.
 Banks and financial institutions, meanwhile, are utilizing sophisticated machine learning algorithms and analytics to detect irregularities or suspicious transactions and block them in real-time.
 While credit cards and online payments have associated risks, both are becoming safer and more reliable by the day.